hanna-kaliszuk/Wikiscraper/README.md

 - Scraped word-frequency data is stored separately from the source code.
 - Recursive crawling should use a reasonable delay between requests.
 - Integration tests use local HTML data rather than relying on an external website.
-- The project includes both automated tests and exploratory data analysis.
 - Data scraped from Bulbapedia is subject to the source website's licensing terms.

 ## License